hassanali1228/Classroom-Trivia/README.md

-# Buzzer-Beater-System
+# Classroom-Trivia

-A simple classroom buzzer beater system.
+Weekly classroom trivia digitized.

 ## About The Project